CITY PULSE: The Summer Show

 Invisible Visible Light Dark

-The Sanat Initiative is hosting Rahman Zada and Salman Khan’s art exhibition titled ‘Invisible Visible Light Dark’ from June 18 to June 26.
+The Sanat Initiative is hosting Rahman Zada and Salman Khan’s art exhibition titled ‘Invisible Visible Light Dark’ until June 26.
 Call 0300-8208108 for more information.

-The Koel Gallery is hosting a group exhibition by the Indus Valley School’s recent fine art graduates titled ‘Spacebar’ until June 20.
+The Koel Gallery is hosting Shaukat Ali’s solo art exhibition titled ‘Labyrinth’ from June 25 to July 5.
 Call 021-35831292 for more information.

-The Goethe-Institut and Marvi Mazhar & Associates are hosting an exhibition titled ‘Arrival City’ and its Karachi chapter titled ‘Seeking Home: The Afghan Narrative of Displacement, Identity and Integration’ at the Commune Artist Colony until June 23.
-Call 021-35661633 for more information.

-The Canvas Gallery is hosting an art exhibition titled ‘The Summer Show’, featuring works from Rehana and Shakil Saigol’s premium collection of modern and contemporary Pakistani artists (1952-2013), from June 18 to June 27.
+The Canvas Gallery is hosting an art exhibition titled ‘The Summer Show’, featuring works from Rehana and Shakil Saigol’s premium collection of modern and contemporary Pakistani artists (1952-2013), until June 27.
 Call 021-35861523 for more information.

 Being